azoth-lang/azoth.language.reference/src/capabilities.md

 ### Owned Capability

 Some types support an additional capability.
 Drop types and struct types support the owned capability.
-The `own` capability indicates that this value is no longer isolated, but the variable binding still has ownership of the value.
+The `own` capability indicates that this value is may not be isolated, but the variable binding still has ownership of the value.
 For drop types, this will be used to ensure that the value is dropped before it goes out of scope.
 For struct types, this is used to ensure that references to the struct do not outlive the binding where the struct value is stored.
+For structs, it also indicates that the struct value is stored inline with the binding (for structs, other capabilities like `mut` create a reference to a struct instead).
 For types that support the owned capability, an isolated reference is promoted to `own` when an alias is made.

 Changing which binding owns a value is done with the `move` keyword.
 Moving a struct value requires recovering isolation just like `move` does for types that cannot be owned.
 For reference types which can be owned, it is possible to pass ownership even though isolation cannot be recovered.
-In this case, the two operations are distinguished by specifying what capability is being moved (e.g. `move iso v` or `move own v`).
-In that case, the reference left behind remains `mut`.
+In this case, the moving of only ownership is distinguished by using `move own` instead of just `move`.
+When moving ownership only, the reference left behind remains `mut`.

 **TODO:** it would be good if the move type could be inferred.
-If that is possible, specify the rules and remove `move iso` vs `move own`.
+If that is possible, specify the rules and remove `move own`.

 ### Temporary Capabilities